grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/keycloak-multitenant/index.md

 To authenticate with Azure AD, the Keycloak application needs a client ID and client secret.

-1. Search for **App Registrations** and look for the application we just created.
+1. Search for **App Registrations** and look for the application ypu just created.
 1. Click on **Certificates & Secrets**.
 1. Click on **New client secret** and fill in the details.
 Make sure to copy the secret value as it will not be shown again.